OTT Statistics 2025: Users, Revenue, Market Size & More

 OTT market size in the United States by segment

-As of 2025, The OTT video advertising market has the biggest share in the total OTT industry with a market volume of $207.50 billion.
+As of 2025, the OTT video advertising market has the biggest share in the total OTT industry, with a market volume of $207.50 billion.
 The video streaming (SVoD) sector has the second-largest share with a market volume of $108.5 billion.

 Pay-per-view and video downloads segments collectively account for 5.35% of the total OTT market size.